 Another key difference is the sheer scale of enterprise SEO, a problem that small business SEO strategies don’t have to deal with.
 Even the seemingly simple act of making SEO changes must take the different teams and interests of the organization into consideration; Nick says that this often requires a “very strong business case” to justify those changes.
 “It involves [the specialist] understanding the commercial nature of the business, far more than most of the technical SEOs.
 So you have to have a balance between your technical knowledge, but also an understanding of what the business is trying to do and what the objectives are through the business.”

 That’s why soft skills are important for people working in SEO: Being an expert on the nitty-gritty of SEO can only take you so far.
 “If you can't convey the value of what you're trying to do to senior stakeholders, then you're never going to move up in your career, and you're never going to make these kinds of projects land.”

 When it comes to hiring an agency to work on SEO, Nick suggests that businesses should look at consultants before looking at agencies.
-“I think this also reflects the way that the market has changed,” Nick opines, citing how businesses these days tend to jump right into SEO execution without coming up with a decent plan first.
-“I would take the time to talk to a consultant, to really establish a plan and a blueprint for what [I’m] trying to do… Just to actually do the thinking behind this before you go into execution mode is so important.”
+“I think this also reflects how the market has changed,” Nick opines, citing how businesses these days tend to jump right into SEO execution without coming up with a decent plan first.
+“I would take the time to talk to a consultant, to really establish a plan and a blueprint for what [I’m] trying to do… Just to actually think behind this before you go into execution mode is so important.”

-To hear more of Nick’s insights, including the knowledge gap some companies have when it comes to SEO, cross-platform campaigns, working with major brands like eBay, and finding reliable WordPress developers, make sure to listen to the full episode.
+To hear more of Nick’s insights, including the knowledge gap some companies have regarding SEO, cross-platform campaigns, working with major brands like eBay, and finding reliable WordPress developers, listen to the full episode.